 The possession or use of firecrackers, bottle rockets or other materials which may endanger a person's health or safety, is prohibited and could result in dismissal from the residence halls and/or the University.

-Residents may have overnight guests in the residence halls for a maximum of four nights at a time.
-Both roommates must consent to any overnight guests.
+Residents may have overnight guests in the residence halls for a maximum of four nights at a time or for no more than eight nights per calendar month in the residence hall system, wither with the same or different resident hosts.
+Guests found in violation of this policy will be requested to leave and may be trespassed from visiting the residence halls.
+All roommates must consent to any overnight guests.
 Overnight guests must register at the desk of the residence hall where they will stay.
 Guests who enter the residence halls after the hall doors are locked must leave their I.D. and their hosts' names at the hall front desk.
 Residents must meet their guests at the hall front desk after the hall doors are locked and must escort them throughout the building.
 Guests may not sleep in any lounge areas or public area.
 Guests must obey University and residence hall policies.
 Residents are responsible for the actions of their guests at all times.
 If violations of policy do occur, guests and visitors will be removed from the hall and future admittance to the hall may be restricted.

-At the time when the visitor/guest policy and door locking becomes effective; any students, guests or visitors present in a residence hall public space (lobby, laundry room, hallways, kitchen etc.) must be signed in by a resident of that hall or the visitor/guest may be escorted out of the building.
+All visitors or guests present in a residence hall must be signed in by a resident of that hall or the visitor/guest may be escorted out of the building.

 Guests of any resident residing in an "alcohol free" room are the responsibility of that room's host.
-Alcohol brought into the specified room where an underage resident resides would be in violation of the Student Code of Conduct/Residence Hall Handbook and the host(s) would be held accountable for the actions of the guests as it pertains to the Student Code of Conduct/ Residence Hall Handbook.
+Having alcohol in a room where an underage resident resides constitutes a violation of the Student Code of Conduct/Residence Hall Handbook and the host(s) may be held accountable for the actions of the guests under this Student Code of Conduct/ Residence Hall Handbook.